Will Schmid, Author/Director

 Ann Schmid, Founder/President

-Music Workshops, Ltd., which offers the World Music Drumming workshops and other continuing education workshops for music teachers.
-For 30 years, Ann was also founder/director of the nationally known Stringalong Weekends — acoustic music and dance retreats for the general public.
-Ann is autoharp author for the Silver Burdett World of Music, and The Music Connection as well as autoharp books for Hal Leonard Publishing.
+Ann was the founder/director of the nationally known Stringalong Weekends — acoustic music and dance retreats for the general public.
+Ann was autoharp author for the Silver Burdett World of Music, and The Music Connection as well as autoharp books for Hal Leonard Publishing.
 Ann has given folk music and autoharp workshops from Georgia to Wyoming.
-With husband, Will, she has performed on Garrison Keillor’s Prairie Home Show, radio, TV, fests, colleges and schools throughout the country.
+With husband, Will, she performed on Garrison Keillor’s Prairie Home Show, radio, TV, fests, colleges and schools throughout the country.